carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 `interface fn Foo()`.
 It may still confuse people to see an `interface impl` in an `api` file.
 However, we're touching on related concepts and don't see a great alternative.

+#### Don't have libraries, only packages

+We could only have packages, with no libraries.
+Some other languages do this;
+for example, in Node.JS, a package is often similar in size to what we currently call a library.

+If packages became larger, that would lead to compile-time bottlenecks.
+Thus, if Carbon allowed large packages without library separation, we would undermine our goals for fast compilation.
+Even if we combined the concepts, we should expect it's by turning the "package with many small libraries" concept into "many small packages".

+Pros:

+-   Simplification of organizational hierarchy.
+    -   Less complexity for users to think about on imports.

+Cons:

+-   Coming up with unique package names may become an issue, leading to longer packages.
+    -   We expect that at least some large organizations will have more libraries than Node.JS has packages.
+-   While a package manager will need a way to specify cross-package version compatibility, encouraging a high number of packages puts more weight and maintenance cost on the configuration.
+    -   We expect libraries to be versioned at the package-level.

+It's still possible for people to create small Carbon packages, without breaking it into multiple libraries, and so we would rather keep the library separation to enable better hierarchy for large codebases, plus encouraging small units of compilation.

 #### Function-like syntax